sassinzz13/4-Juan/README.md

 ###**Hi welcome to 4-Juan**###
-A Freedom Wall Social Media where you can be and express yourself
+A Open Source Freedom Wall Social Media where you can be and express yourself
+to start kindly install the node packages then use the start command

 Developers:
 Sassinzz13/IzamiDEV